Family member is responsible for notifying the DOL

 COBRA election within 60 days; pension claims processed per individual plan terms

 When someone dies, the U.S. Department of Labor (DOL) must be notified.
-The family member or executor is responsible for notifying the DOL.
+The family member is responsible for notifying the DOL.

 Notification deadline: COBRA election within 60 days of receiving notice; pension claims per plan terms.